Applications for the ILA Mentoring Programme 2025 are now closed.

 Application process and match-making

-Interested Mentors and Mentees who meet the criteria above will need to complete the Mentee / Mentor Expression of Interest forms.
+Interested mentors and mentees who meet the criteria above will need to complete the Mentee / Mentor Expression of Interest forms (as of 14 February 2025, applications are closed).

 Mentors and Mentees, once paired, should mutually decide on the frequency and duration of their meetings.
 While we suggest a minimum of one session per month throughout the programme, each tandem is free to establish a different schedule that suits their preferences.
-It is important to book at least six sessions beforehand.
+It is important to book at least six sessions beforehand and to communicate the schedule to the ILA Mentoring Task Force.

 Timeline of the ILA Mentoring Programme 2025